oroinc/documentation/user/back-office/system/configuration/system/integrations/google-settings/hangouts.rst

 2. Hover the mouse over a phone number or an email address on the page.

    .. image:: /user/img/system/integrations/google/hover.png
+      :alt: Hangout icon on a contact record page

 3. Click the hangouts icon.
 4. In the **Invite Contacts to a Google Hangout** form , click **Start a Hangout**.

    .. image:: /user/img/system/integrations/google/invite.png
+      :alt: Invite Contacts to a Google Hangout form

 5. If you have already logged into your Google account, the call starts immediately, otherwise you will be prompted to log in.

 .. _user-guide-hangouts-call: